Six months ago I set out to make sure all the digital music on my devices was legitimate. How did the project go?

 Or maybe not, checking all the songs stored on my computer are legal proved harder than expected.

-Just to be clear, illegal means songs I haven’t paid for but should have.
+Just to be clear, illegal means songs I haven’t paid for when I probably should have paid for.
 If I own the CD, then rips for my personal use are legal.
 Songs downloaded from band sites or other legitimate online services offering free material don’t count.
+This last category confuses things a lot because often there’s no audit trail.

 When I started there were 15,000+ songs in my iTunes library.
 I guess most were illegal.